 Considerations for Public Washrooms and Toilets

 Designing public washrooms can be a much more complex process than you may have initially believed – there are certain criteria and guidelines your public facility must meet.
-Spectrum Interiors have years of experience in building comfortable and aesthetically pleasing public facilities and have used our experience to put together this guide to help you in designing the perfect facility for your establishment.
+Spectrum Interiors have years of experience in building comfortable and aesthetically pleasing public facilities.

 Basic Requirements

-- Facilities for disabled persons must be allocated
+• Facilities for disabled persons must be allocated

-- There must be suitable means for the disposal of sanitary products in the female facilities
+• There must be suitable means for the disposal of sanitary products in the female facilities

-- Bathroom facilities must not open into any room where food is handled
+• Bathroom facilities must not open into any room where food is handled

-- Suitable wash facilities must be provided
+• Suitable wash facilities must be provided

 Guidelines for the Number of Facilities